bisturi/bisturi/docs/reference/00_descr.md

 ```

 Notice how the real value still has the original value of 2.
 This is fine until we need
 to pack.
-The real value will be used instead of the camputed one.
+The real value will be used instead of the computed one.
 In some how, we need to synchronize both attributes.

 For that purpose, the descriptor can implement the methods sync_before_pack and sync_after_unpack.